 Step 4: Layer with roasted eggplant, artichokes, marinated peppers and greens.

 I had these tiny red “sweety” peppers on a pizza and then was surprised to see them at the olive bar at Wegmans.
 You can use any marinated pepper you’d like.
 Maybe even just more roasted red peppers if that’s easiest.

 Roots Organic operates The Roots Foundation which serves to educate kids about healthy eating and gardening.
 Something I feel strongly about and spend a lot of my time supporting in my own community through The Greenhouse Project.

 “Transforming school grounds and public spaces into thriving, edible landscapes.
 Building community, abundance, resilience.”

-I call this hummus worth digging into!
-Try your favorite hummus in these Sun-Dried Tomato Spinach & Basil Pinwheels!
+I call this hummus worth digging into…enjoy these Vegetable Hummus Wraps and try your favorite hummus in these Sun-Dried Tomato Spinach & Basil Pinwheels!

-- 1 medium eggplant, sliced lengthwise into ¼" slices (a mandoline is helpful - I use this one)
+- 1 medium eggplant sliced lengthwise into 1/4" slices (a mandoline is helpful)